Dates to be confirmed for 2019

 Approaches to key areas of the TCJA such as BEAT, GILTI and FDII will be examined in detail and experts together with the U.S. will provide guidance for successfully navigating uncertainties and insight on what future projections can be expected.

-Navigate and understand the implications of U.S. Tax Reform
+Navigate and understand the implications of U.S. Tax Update

 Gain insights and in-depth guidance from industry experts.
-Ensure you are aware of the impact of tax reform on international businesses.
+Ensure you are aware of the impact of tax update on international businesses.

-How are multinationals planning for tax reform and upcoming regulatory changes?
+How are multinationals planning for tax update and upcoming regulatory changes?

 - Incentives for IP Incubation (comparing tax rules in Europe vs U.S. incentives)